Shōrin-ryū Shidōkan: International Shidokan

+PN Manoj, Kyoshi 7th Dan, student of Sensei Laupp, Hanshi 9th Dan, teaches in Kannur and is the national representative of the Shidōkan Shirasagi School in India.
-Italy: Emanuel Giordano, 4th Dan, teaches in Torino; he is a student of Maeshiro Morinobu.

-Josè Speranza, 7th Dan, teaches in Cisterna di Latina.
+Italy: Emanuel Giordano, 4th Dan, teaches in Turin; he is a student of Maeshiro Morinobu.
+Josè Speranza, Kyoshi 7th Dan, teaches in Cisterna di Latina.
 He was a student of Sensei Shoei Miyazato.

-Miguel Carballo, 5th Dan, teaches in Firenze, Loppiano.
+Miguel Carballo, Renshi 5th Dan, teaches in Firenze, Loppiano.
 He was Student of Luzuriaga Carlos and Sensei Shoei Miyazato.

-Netherlands: a atudent of Joachim Laupp opened up a Dojo in Enschede in 2016.
+Netherlands: Marcel Proost, Renshi 5th Dan, another student of Sensei Laupp, Hanshi 9th Dan, opened a dojo in Enschede in 2016 and is the national representative of the Shidōkan Shirasagi School in the Netherlands.

 Philippines: in 1963, Miyahira received a request to supply a Shorin-ryū instructor to the Philippines from Latino Gonzalez.
 Seikichi Iha, a student of Miyahira's, was selected and spent 11 months in Manila at the dojo of Latino Gonzalez.

 Russia: Dmitry Uritsky, 2nd Dan, has a dojo in Moscow.
 He is also a student of Snader.

-Switzerland: students of Joachim Laupp run Dojos in Zürich and Luzern.
+Spain: Manuel Garcia Leynez, Renshi 6th Dan, student of Sensei Laupp, Hanshi 9th Dan, teaches Shidōkan Shirasagi in Rota, Cádiz and is also the national representative of the Shidokan Shirasagi school in Spain.

+Switzerland: Ralph Kohler, Renshi 5th Dan, student of Sensei Joachim Laupp, Hanshi 9th Dan, runs dojos in Zurich and Ticino and is the national representative of the Shidōkan Shirasagi School in Switzerland.

-United States: Seikichi Iha is the senior-most practitioner of Okinawa Shorin-ryu residing in the United States and is ranked a Hanshi 10th Dan by the Okinawa Shorin-ryu Karate-do Association of Naha, Okinawa.
+United States: Seikichi Iha (born in 1932, Okinawa, died on August 3, 2024, Lansing, MI, USA) was the senior-most practitioner of Okinawa Shorin-ryu residing in the United States and is ranked a Hanshi 10th Dan by the Okinawa Shorin-ryu Karate-do Association of Naha, Okinawa.
 He was promoted to 10th Dan March 25, 2001.
 He was Miyahira's senior student and the rank/leader board in Miyahira's Dojo still lists Iha's name right next to Miyahira's testifying to that.
 Before coming to Michigan, Iha Sensei trained students in Okinawa, Japan, the Philippines, Guam, and Los Angeles, California.
 His Lansing dojo is now the headquarters of the Beikoku Shidokan Association for more than 30 North American schools and is frequently visited by karate practitioners from around the globe.
 Iha was introduced to Miyahira by Shoei Miyazato and began studying with Miyahira when his first instructor, Shinpan (Shiromoa) Gusukuma, died.
 In 1967, Iha went to Los Angeles, California to teach at the American-Okinawan Club.
 After 7 months, Iha opened the Shureikan Dojo on Olympic Blvd with two other 7th Dan black belts.
 A year later, Iha started his own dojo on West Pico Blvd and named it Shidokan Karate Dojo.
 Iha moved to Lansing, Michigan in April 1975, and began teaching at the Original Okinawa Karate Dojo.
-Iha is currently ranked Hanshi, 10th Dan and continues to teach.
+Iha was ranked Hanshi, 10th Dan.